 A commercial property building often hosts a number of distinct tenants, for example, a shopping plaza may only be one building, but hosts a variety of businesses – each with their unique needs.
 As the property manager, we are responsible for both the individual tenants and the common areas.
 We not only ensure that each tenant is paying rent, but that they are paying a fair proportion of the expenses necessary to maintain the common areas.
 Negotiations with tenants and the potential problems associated with commercial properties can be complicated however the professionals at Real Property Management pride themselves with maintaining a harmonious relationship with the owners of the properties under their control, as well as with the tenants.

-Real Property Management offices that handle commercial property are staffed with professionals who possess a great deal of knowledge on prevailing laws and the requisite expertise to deal with all aspects of commercial leases.
+Real Property Management offices that handle commercial property are staffed with professionals who possess a great deal of knowledge on prevailing laws and the requisite expertise to deal with all aspects of commercial management.
 They are also prepared to conduct frequent property inspections and direct day-to-day maintenance issues to avoid costly problems and inconveniences.